 - Sleep apnea (sleep-disordered breathing)

 Sleep disturbances may be caused by the effects of tumor growth, certain cancer treatments and medications (e.g., opioids), and/or treatment-related side effects (e.g., pain, shortness of breath, GI disturbances, hot flashes, anxiety, depression).

 After the sleep study is complete, we will evaluate the results and discuss your treatment options with you.
 Treatment of sleep disturbances may involve a combination of pharmacologic and non-pharmacologic approaches.
 Sometimes treating the cancer itself and/or treatment-related side effects resolves the sleep problem.
 Your doctor may also adjust your medications or treatment regimen.

-Your doctor may refer you to see our mind-body medicine, naturopathic, respiratory, and speech pathology teams to provide treatment to improve your sleep.
+Your doctor may recommend that you see our mind-body medicine, naturopathic, respiratory and/or speech pathology teams to provide treatment to improve your sleep.
 Treatment options may include cognitive behavior therapy, stimulus control therapy, ventilation therapy, relaxation techniques, naturopathic therapies and lifestyle changes such as establishing a sleep routine, changing sleep environment/habits, managing stress, anxiety and fatigue.
-Our speech pathology team may incorporate evidence-based therapies into your treatment plan, such as exercises to strengthen the muscles obstructing the airway, also known as myofunctional therapy.
+Our speech pathology team may incorporate evidence-informed therapies into your treatment plan, such as exercises to strengthen the muscles obstructing the airway, also known as myofunctional therapy.